-Prior to attending law school, Hooman successfully completed a Bachelor of Science with Concentration in Biology then completed an Honours in Psychology, both at the University of Ottawa.
-His Honours studies focused on the correlation between physical activity and psychological distress in the Canadian population.
-Hooman then went on to obtain his J.D. at the University of Ottawa and was called to the Ontario Bar in 2013.
+Prior to entering the world of law, Hooman successfully completed undergraduate degrees in Biology and Psychology at the University of Ottawa.
+He then went on to obtain his J.D. at the University of Ottawa and was called to the Ontario Bar in 2013.

-Hooman’s practice encompasses all aspects of insurance litigation, including motor vehicle accident tort claims, statutory accident benefits, coverage, property damage, subrogation, loss transfer and priority disputes.
-Hooman has won landmark decisions at the License Appeal Tribunal and has successfully argued numerous motions for top tier insurer clients.
+Hooman began his practise of law on the plaintiff side of insurance disputes, before transitioning to insurance defence in 2016.
+His practice encompasses all aspects of insurance litigation, including motor vehicle accident tort claims, statutory accident benefits, coverage, property damage, subrogation, loss transfer and priority disputes.
 A strong proponent of social justice, Hooman has also assisted victims of human rights violations before the Human Rights Tribunal of Ontario.
 Hooman is a member of the firm’s Diversity and Inclusion committee.

 Hooman has expertise in special investigation work, and he employs his fearless yet empathetic style of advocacy to every file.
 A tenacious yet tactful advocate, Hooman fully considers but rarely limits himself to common solutions.